 This post may contain affiliate links.

 This easy French Toast Bake made thick Texas Toast is a perfect way to enjoy a cozy morning with the ones you love.
-About 10 minutes of prep and baked to perfection with brown sugar and a hint of cinnamon.
+Just 10 minutes to prep and baked to perfection with brown sugar and a hint of cinnamon.
 This will be a family favorite for a special brunch or simple morning together.

 A French Toast Bake is a bread and egg filled casserole of sweet perfection.
 And I just can’t get enough of them.
 Ever.